Today we answer the question—renting vs buying, which is better for you?

 There are also entry and exit costs—this includes the purchase costs of stamp duty, which ranges from 1-6% depending on the state, and sale costs, such as real estate agent’s commission which, depending on the state, ranges from 1-3%.
 If we take the worst-case scenario, we can say sunk costs are 10% to enter and exit the market.

 So, the total sunk costs for the property can get up to $25,000 per annum, which is less than the $26,000 sunk cost to rent.
 So, in this scenario, it is better to buy than to rent.

 With property values going up the way they are, you also have an advantage of increased equity if you buy property.
 For example, we have a client who bought their home for $800,000 in Jan 2021, and 10 months later, the property was valued at more than $1M!

 So, it looks like the numbers are in support of buying!

 Speak to our team of experts today

-If you would like to chat about buying a home and need finance, speak with one of our experienced mortgage brokers to walk through the next steps with you.
+If you would like to chat about buying a home and need finance, give us a call on 1300 088 065 or book a free assessment online to speak with one of our experienced mortgage brokers.